Aaronsss/Rotorhazard-OBS-Websocks-Plugin/README.md

 5. When the server has rebooted it should connect automatically to OBS and OBS will give you a pop up saying it has connected
 6. You may connect or disconnect from OBS using the buttons
 ![image](https://github.com/Aaronsss/Rotorhazard-OBS-Websocks-Plugin/assets/23297034/65ff31ea-5713-428c-9ab8-16c74cbe8ae2)

+Once restarted you will be able to setup OBS messages in the Event Actions section of the settings page to be performed on certain timer events

 The event actions page will show the following.
 1. Select the event you wish to use to trigger the OBS scene change.